kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 ## Overview

-While the Enhancements Lead serves as a member of the Release Team (a subproject of [SIG Release][sig-release]), this role is also a liaison to [SIG PM][sig-pm] across the following subprojects:
+While the Enhancements Lead serves as a member of the Release Team (a subproject of [SIG Release][sig-release]), this role is also a liaison to [sig-arch-Enhancements][sig-arch-enhancements] subproject of [SIG Architecture][sig-arch-readme].
-- Product Management
-- Program Management & Release
-- Release Marketing

 ## Responsibilities

 An Enhancements Lead holds the following responsibilities:
 - Maintain the active status of Enhancements within [kubernetes/enhancements][k/enhancements]
-- Facilitate communication between Enhancement Owners, Product Management, and SIG leadership, as necessary
+- Facilitate communication between Enhancement Owners, and SIG leadership, as necessary
 - Collate the major themes of the release, including but not limited to:
   - new enhancements
   - long-awaited enhancements